A woman in a business suit looking at a stack of paperwork labelled Tax Permits

 Managing resale exemption documents for your business

 Managing exemption certificates can be challenging on both sides of the register.
-Not having the right documents can mean paying taxes you should owe — or owing taxes you should have paid.
+Not having the right documents can lead to costly mistakes.

 Automation can help you keep track of requirements and renewals.
-Storing documents in the cloud is an efficient way to supply or retrieve certificates, and to find and access the forms you need in the event of an audit.
+Using an automated solution that stores documents in the cloud is an efficient way to supply or retrieve certificates, and to find and access the forms you need in the event of an audit.

 Avalara has tax compliance solutions to make the process easier for both buyers and sellers of tax-exempt purchases: